MINIMISING RISK

 Airspace infringement

-AIs is a strong area of focus for Airservices teams.
+AIs are a strong area of focus for Airservices teams.
 From controllers to data analysts, we monitor the frequency of AIs in different areas, as well as possible contributing factors.

 AIs can occur due to contribution of several factors including airspace design, pilot behaviour and human factors.

-The following documents can support you to prepare for operating at around controlled airspace safely and prevent an airspace infringement.
+For further information on operating at around controlled airspace safely and preventing an airspace infringement, read

 Generally, airspace infringements do not occur at random locations.
 They frequently occur in the same areas, and these are known as ‘hot spots’.